Cirius1792/aoc-2023/README.md

 ## Part 2

 We can totally use the same algorithm as part 1, we just need to:
-- update the hand to replace all the Js with the stronger point in the hand (taking into account that the hand 'JJJJJ' stays as it is
+- update the hand to replace all the Js with the stronger point in the hand, which will be the card that has the bigger occurrence count.
+We have also to take into account that the hand 'JJJJJ' stays as it is
-- change the alphabet used for the comparison of hands with the same point with: `AKQT98765432J`
+- change the alphabet used for the comparison of hands with the same points with: `AKQT98765432J`

 | Time Complexity | Space Complexity |
 |-----------------|------------------|